zackbradys/rancher-on-aws/README.md

 ## Cloud Native Options

 We understand there are alternatives out there.
-There are dozens of Kubernetes distributions and platforms in the Cloud Native Computing Foundation ([CNCF](https://landscape.cncf.io/card-mode?category=certified-kubernetes-distribution&grouping=category)).
+There are dozens of Kubernetes distributions and platforms in the Cloud Native Computing Foundation ([CNCF - Kubernetes](https://landscape.cncf.io/card-mode?category=certified-kubernetes-distribution&grouping=category)).
 It is a good idea to lean towards the open-source versions.
 Here is the landscape of open-source distributions sorted by stars (aka popularity).

 Clearly, there are some obvious leaders here.
 When reviewing a managed Kubernetes solution, Amazon Elastic Kubernetes Service ([EKS](https://aws.amazon.com/eks/)) stands out as the best option.
 [AWS](https://aws.amazon.com/) has been a leader in the cloud ecosystem for years and years.
 One clear advantage of using [Amazon EC2](https://aws.amazon.com/ecs/) over [Amazon EKS](https://aws.amazon.com/eks/) is the fact that it is virtual machine (VM) platform that provides redundancy with region specific datacenters.
 This allows you to have a ton of flexibility to deploy what you need, where you need it.